getsentry/sentry-javascript/MIGRATION.md

 > 'ignoreUrls' was renamed to 'blacklistUrls'. 'ignoreErrors', which has a similar name was not renamed.
 [Docs](https://docs.sentry.io/error-reporting/configuration/?platform=browser#blacklist-urls) and [Decluttering Sentry](https://docs.sentry.io/platforms/javascript/#decluttering-sentry)

+> 'blacklistUrls' has since been renamed to 'excludedUrls'

 _Old_:

 ```js